nervosnetwork/docs.nervos.org/website/docs/basics/guides/devchain.md

 ### Modify parameters to run quickly

-In the development process, sometimes we want to make the blockchain to run quickly for getting results faster.We will introduce how to modify parameters to make it.
+In the development process, sometimes we want to make the blockchain to run quickly for getting results faster.
+There are certain parameters you can tweak:

 * Change the epoch length